August 27th, 2010

 The Internet’s future is not Web 2.0 or 200.0 but the post-Web, where time instead of space is the organizing principle — instead of many stained-glass windows, instead of information laid out in space, like vegetables at a market — the Net will be many streams of information flowing through time.
 The Cybersphere as a whole equals every stream in the Internet blended together: the whole world telling its own story.

-For artists working on the Web, this principal applies as well.
-Creativity is not evaluated on the basis of an individual work of art, but rather on the basis of the artist’s ongoing, performed net presence.
+For some artists working on the Web, this principal applies as well.
+Creativity is–again, for some–not evaluated on the basis of an individual work of art, but rather on the basis of the artist’s ongoing, performed net presence.
 For better or for worse, a week ago an artist may have created a masterpiece work of art which in previous epochs would have been discussed for decades or even centuries; in the age of the CVS Pharmacy Twitter feed, though, the artist’s masterpiece will be quickly forgotten, at best sentimentally recalled or academically cited, but no longer felt.
 What will be felt, though, is the artist’s ongoing engagement with time—the molding of the NOW.

 It should be said, though, that Gelertner is ambiguous about this obsession with flow and the NOW.
 He writes, “The effect of nowness resembles the effect of light pollution in large cities, which makes it impossible to see the stars.
 A flood of information about the present shuts out the past.”
 Furthermore, focusing on an endless NOW, can be oppressive for an artist’s creative expression.
 Part of what it means to be working in the tradition of the history of art is to work against the demands of one’s own time; or at least working in relation to it from a skewed angle, keeping everyone on their toes.
 The Puck-ish delight the artist has in convoluting expectations is frustrated in this grinding system which demands one to endlessly perform, endlessly produce ever newer novelties if one is to remain relevant as an artist.
 Nothing becomes shocking when there’s a new revolution every week and, thus, any avant-garde action becomes neither here nor there—it’s like whatever.
-The avant-garde in this scenario is not called upon to further speed things up, but to slow things down, demanding the audience to shift the focus of their attention to longer time spans.

 In what follows, I’ll discuss this performative approach to art making and look at the artist Seth Price’s response to some of the anxieties which it brings up.